Mapistry/typeworx/README.md

 ## State

 The state object is passed to all decorator functions at execution-time.
 It is **NOT** immutable and is intended be modified by your decorator logic.
 There is only one relevant, system-provided special property on the state object called `outputs` which is initialized to an empty object at execution start.
-The `outputs` property can be useful for circumstances where you want you decorator library to output textual data to stdout automatically - maybe you intended your library to be used with the typeworx CLI.
+The `outputs` property can be useful for circumstances where you want your decorator library to output textual data to stdout automatically - maybe you intended your library to be used with the typeworx CLI.
 Any keys present on the `outputs` property will enumerated at the end of processing and sent to stdout.

 ## TypeWorxDecorator Options